syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 {% endtabs %}

 ## Toggle day selection
-You can deselect the selected date using the toggleDaySelection[link] property of the `DateRangePicker`.
+You can deselect the selected date using the [toggleDaySelection](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/toggleDaySelection.html) property of the `DateRangePicker`.

 {% tabs %}
 {% highlight Dart %}